cesanta/mongoose/docs/README.md

 unsigned short mg_url_port(const char *url);
 ```

-Return port for given `url`, or `0` if url doesn't contain port and there isn't default port for url protocol.
+Return port for given `url` or `0` if url doesn't contain port and there isn't default port for url protocol.

 Usage example: